Nebraska Electrician License - Housecall Pro

 What are the different types of electrical licenses in Nebraska?

-There are three Nebraska electrical licenses: an apprenticeship electrician license, a journeyman electrician license, and an electrical contractor license.
-The apprenticeship electrician license allows you to perform electrical wiring under the supervision of an electrical contractor.
-Your work counts as on-the-job experience to get your journeyman license.
+As a registered apprentice, you can perform electrical wiring under the supervision of an electrical contractor.
+Your work counts toward the on-the-job experience required to get your journeyman license.

 After gaining the required experience, you can apply for a journeyman license.
 This license allows you to install and maintain electrical systems in an array of settings, like homes, hospitals, and manufacturing warehouses.
-With an electrical contractor license, you can supervise other electricians and serve as a foreman on large-scale projects.

 How to get an electrician license in Nebraska

-Tuition for these schools can cost around $2,500-$3,500 per year.
-Some of these costs can be covered by FAFSA.
-After four years of experience, you will need to take an exam, costing $125.
+After four years of experience, you will need to take the journeyman exam.
 This exam covers such topics as the National Electrical Code, the Nebraska State Electrical Act, blueprint reading, and basic electricity.
 The National Electrical Code Book is the best resource that you can use to study for this exam.
 The exam lasts for three hours and comes with 50 questions.
 You must obtain a score of 76% or higher to pass.
 You can find some free practice tests here.

 For the electrical contractor license, you can obtain this license solely with experience or with a combination of experience and education.
 With the former route, you must have five years of experience in the electrical industry.
 You also can apply for this license if you have a four-year electrical degree at an accredited college and have one or more years of experience as a journeyman electrician.